 Next we’re stopping in China’s largest city!
-Kick start your time here with a walk along the banks of the Huangpu River as you gaze upon the glory of the Bund, showcasing futuristic China with some of the highest skyscrapers in the world that rival even NYC.
+Kickstart your time here with a walk along the banks of the Huangpu River as you gaze upon the glory of the Bund, showcasing futuristic China with some of the highest skyscrapers in the world (even rivalling NYC!).
 Then stop in at a shopaholic’s paradise at Nanjing East Road - whether you’re hunting for an authentic Chinese souvenir or the latest in tech, this 3 mile stretch has got you covered.
 If you’re after some serenity after the chaos, take a stroll down to Yuyuan Garden which is a calm oasis in the middle of this mad city.
 Learn all about China’s modern city at the Shanghai Museum.

-You can’t leave without experiencing the Maglev to/from the airport either - it’s the world’s fastest train!
+You can’t leave without experiencing the Maglev, the world's fastest train, to/from the airport either.

 Those wishing to catch a glimpse of China should look no further!
 Teaching or becoming an Au Pair in China is the perfect opportunity to contribute to growth, become a true participant of history and development in the making and explore a culture that is really just opening up its doors to the world.